htphilipp/x-ray-attenuation-tool/README.md

 There might be bugs.
 If you don't point to the data directory with the environmental variable it will complain.
 In linux I keep the data in the /usr/local/share/Xdat/ director.

 - Hugh.

+p.s.
+Oh yea.
+You need QT installed and this uses qtcustom plot for graphing.
+It will compile fine at the command line in linux - haven't tried it in windows (10) and it compiles fine in qtcreator on both OS's.
+Also - this is intended to by open source and GPL...